Lexus UX new car review

 Lexus says that particular efforts have been made to reduce any "rubber band" effect in the operation of the hybrid system and transmission, by optimising the level of electric motor assistance and engine rpm to generate a sense of linear acceleration without the engine running at high revs.
 You'll still feel this issue a little though if you stab your right foot down.
 Handling's better than you might expect thanks to the impressively stiff GA-C global architecture platform.
 This model's surprisingly light for a Hybrid too, thanks to weight-saving measures in the body construction, including the use of lightweight aluminium for the side doors, wings and bonnet, as well as a resin material for the back door.

 The alternative version of this model is the all-electric UX 300e.
-This derivative now gets a larger 72.8kWh lithium-ion battery which powers a motor generating 201bhp, with 300Nm of almost instantly available torque which spears you away from rest like a hot hatch.
+This derivative gets a large 72.8kWh lithium-ion battery which powers a motor generating 201bhp, with 300Nm of almost instantly available torque which spears you away from rest like a hot hatch.
 62mph from rest occupies 7.5s but top speed is limited to 100mph and you can use steering wheel paddleshifters to alter the level of braking regeneration.
-Driving range is much improved over the original old 54.3kWh battery model, now rated 84 miles higher at up to 280 miles.
+Driving range is much improved over the original old 54.3kWh battery model, rated 84 miles higher at up to 280 miles.

 + More